it-at-m/digiwf-core/digiwf-integrations/README.md

 provide a Spring Boot Starter library for an integration service that can be easily customized.
 Additionally, a second starter library is included, which serves as a client library to handle files and folders with the above-mentioned starter.

+## digiwf-verification-integration

+The goal of this library is to provide a service able to get a verification registered and return a verification link which later can be used to verify any data by confirmation.